About the Malden Sketch Group Updated June 2010

-It's a life-drawing group (yes, that means nude models).
-It's been meeting weekly for 15 years.
+We do life-drawing (yes, that means nude models) on Mondays and portraits of clothed models on Thursdays.
+The group has been meeting weekly for 19 years.
 Artists of all levels of ability and experience are welcome.
 You may come on a regular or drop-in basis.
 There is no instruction... but plenty of free advice if you ask for it!

 Where